qdrant/landing_page/qdrant-landing/content/blog/qdrant-colpali.md

 ### Why is ColPali Better?

-This entire process can be time-consuming, especially for complex documents, with each page often taking over seven seconds to process.
+This entire process can require too many steps, especially for complex documents, with each page often taking over seven seconds to process.
 For text-heavy documents, this approach might suffice, but real-world data is often rich and complex, making traditional extraction methods less effective.

 This is where ColPali comes into play. **ColPali, or Contextualized Late Interaction Over PaliGemma**, uses a vision language model (VLM) to simplify and enhance the document retrieval process.